The Tango Family Tree

 3. Competition Ballroom Tango (Dancesport, International Style Tango)

 The other reason why dances change is competitions.
 You won't win by being the same as your competitors — you need to add something extra to stand out.
 New steps are constantly created, as others are deemed out-of-date.
 For instance, the Champion competitor Fred Camp introduced a quick head snap from Germany to British ballroom tango in 1933, launching a bitter debate among English dancers about this new "staccato tango."
 After the fighting subsided, this German variant was adopted as the "correct" British style.
-Then during the 1960s it was decided that the Follow must dance with a stiffer posture and look away from her partner.
+Then during the 1960s it was decided that Follows must dance with a stiffer posture and look away from their partner.

 Tango style changed dramatically when the Elimination Round was introduced, in which the competition begins with a fairly crowded floor, filled with all of the competitors dancing at once.
 The judges thin the crowd down to a few finalists to be individually evaluated.
 The dancers then had to perform far more expansive movements, to stand out from the crowd.
 Extreme, expanded movements are a matter of survival, either outshining the others, or being quickly eliminated.
 This expansiveness, rigid posture, and the "staccato" head-snaps, have become the look of competition-style tango.